 - On the lower left side of the taskbar, click Start Menu.

 - Search for “DXDIAG” from the start menu.

-- The new window will appear and you’ll see your PC’s specifications there.
+- The new window will appear, and you’ll see your PC’s specifications.

 Many games experience texture glitches because of viruses on your PC.
-Viruses can fill up the memory of your computer, so eventually, the game will slow down.
+Viruses can fill up your computer’s memory, so eventually, the game will slow down.

-Make sure your firewall is activated and your antivirus is set to active scanning.
+Ensure your firewall is activated and your antivirus is set to active scanning.
 Always get the best antivirus available.
-Stay away from useless antivirus ie Norton and McAfee.
+Stay away from useless antivirus, i.e., Norton and McAfee.

 After installing a good and working antivirus on your PC, Simply open it and scan for viruses.
 You will be informed if any viruses are detected, and it will simply kill them for you.
 After this, restart your PC and try the game.

 It’s not only PC gamers who are having issues with PUBG rendering when landing and PUBG map loading slow.
 XBOX players are experiencing PUBG Textures, not Loading issues.
 Since it is a console, you can do only a few things to fix this problem.
 The following fixes will surely solve the PUBG textures not loading issue: